SEPECAT Jaguar: Prototypes

 A Jaguar M prototype flew in November 1969.
-This had a strengthened airframe, an arrestor hook and different undercarriage: twin nosewheel and single mainwheels.
-After testing in France it went to RAE at Thurleigh for carrier landing trials from their land based catapult, after which, in July 1970, it underwent a series of shipboard trials from the French carrier Clemenceau.
-From these trials there were doubts about the throttle response in case of an aborted landing.
+This had a strengthened airframe, an arrestor hook and different undercarriage: twin nosewheel and single mainwheel carriage.
+After testing in France, it went to RAE at Thurleigh for landing trials from their land based catapult, after which, in July 1970, it underwent a series of shipboard trials on board the French aircraft carrier Clemenceau.
+Concerns regarding the throttle response of the aircraft in case of an aborted landing came up during the trials.
 The shipboard testing also revealed problems with the aircraft's handling when flying on one engine, although planned engine improvements were to have rectified these problems.
-The "M" was considered a suitable replacement for the Etendard IV but the Aeronavale would only be able to afford 60 instead of 100 aircraft.
+The "M" was considered a suitable replacement for the Étendard IV with the Aeronavale planning for only 60 aircraft instead of the 100 originally planned.
 In 1971, Dassault proposed the Super Étendard, claiming that it was a simpler and cheaper development of the existing Étendard IV, and in 1973, the French Navy ordered it instead of the Jaguar.
 However, rising costs meant that only 71 of the planned 100 Super Étendards were purchased.
 The M was cancelled by the French government in 1973.

 Design

-Overview

-RAF Jaguar GR3 with view of overwing AIM-9L Sidewinder missile.

-The Jaguar is an orthodox single-seat, swept-wing, twin-engine monoplane design, with tall tricycle-type retractable landing gear.
-In its original configuration, it had a maximum take-off weight in the 15 tonne class; with a combat radius on internal fuel of 850 km, giving the Jaguar a greater operational range than competitor aircraft such as the Mikoyan MiG-27.
-The aircraft had hardpoints fitted for an external weapons load of up to 10,000 lb (4,500 kg).
-Typical weapons fitted included the Matra LR.F2 rocket pod, BAP 100-mm bombs, Martel AS.37 anti-radar missiles, AIM-9 Sidewinder missiles, and Rockeye cluster bombs.
-The RAF's Jaguars gained several new weapons during the Gulf War, including CRV7 high-velocity rockets and American CBU-87 cluster bombs.
-Finally, the Jaguar was equipped with either a pair of 30 mm autocannon - the French DEFA cannon, or British ADEN cannon.
+The Jaguar has a swept-wing, twin-engine monoplane design, with a tall tricycle-type retractable landing gear.
+In its original configuration, it had a maximum take-off weight in the 15 tonne class.
+With a combat radius of 850 km, the Jaguar had a greater operational range than comparable aircraft of the era such as the Mikoyan MiG-27.

-The Jaguar International had the unusual option of overwing pylons, used for short-range air-to-air missiles, such as the Matra R550 Magic or the Sidewinder.
-This option freed up the under-wing pylons for other weapons and stores.
-RAF Jaguars gained overwing pylons in the buildup to Operation Granby in 1990, but French Jaguars were not modified.